SteadyGiant/nj-towns/reports/methodology.md

 of a different race.
 For example: Two random residents in Jersey City have a ~75% chance of identifying as different races.

-The Diversity Index is calculate as follows:
+The Diversity Index is calculated as follows:

 \(D = 1 - \sum_{i = 1}^{N} p_i\)